freeCodeCamp/i18n-curriculum/curriculum/challenges/german/03-front-end-development-libraries/bootstrap/use-a-span-to-target-inline-elements.md

 # --description--

-Du kannst span-Elemente verwenden, um Inline-Elemente zu erstellen.
-Erinnerst du dich daran, wie wir die Klasse `btn-block` verwendet haben, damit der Button die gesamte Zeile ausfüllt?
+You can use spans to create inline elements.
+Remember when we used the `btn-block` class to make the button fill the entire row?

-<button class='btn' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>Normaler Button</button>
+<button class='btn' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>normal button</button>

 <button class='btn btn-block' style='background-color: rgb(0, 100, 0);  color: rgb(255, 255, 255);'>„btn-block“-Button</button>